altlimit/gauth/README.md

 http.Handle("/auth/", ga.MustInit(false))
 // here your me handler must have Authorization: Bearer {accessToken} or it will return 401 http.Handle("/api/me", ga.AuthMiddleware(meHandler()))
+// if you provide AccessTokenCookieName AuthMiddleware automatically redirects to refresh and
+// create an access token stored in cookie for authorization through cookie ga.AccessTokenCookieName = "atoken" http.Handle("/dashboard", ga.AuthMiddleware(dashboardHandler()))

 // you could also create your own middleware and use ga.Authorized(r) to check for auth auth, err := ga.Authorized(r)